Neuroimmunology

 Deep tendon reflexes are lost early.
 Progression varies among patients, causing some to be bedbound, and ultimately can lead to death.
 In advanced stages, marked atrophy of distal muscles occurs.
 Pure motor or pure sensory syndromes have been described.
 Sphincter dysfunction and cranial nerve involvement are rare.

 Electrophysiologic studies reveal demyelinating and axonal features with prolonged distal motor latencies and marked slowing of conduction velocities (from segmental demyelination), reduced motor amplitudes, fibrillations, positive sharp waves, and enlarged, polyphasic motor unit action potentials (from axonal damage).
 Several electrophysiologic patterns were identified in patients with POEMS syndrome, which are distinct from other types of polyneuropathies.
-Nerve conduction slowing is typically predominant in the intermediate rather than distal nerve segments, is more severe and frequent in the lower rather than upper limbs, motor rather than sensory fibers are more greatly affected, and conduction block is infrequent (6%) relative to other demyelinating diseases (84; 65).
+Nerve conduction slowing is typically predominant in the intermediate rather than distal nerve segments, is more severe and frequent in the lower rather than upper limbs, motor rather than sensory fibers are more greatly affected, and conduction block is infrequent (6%) relative to other demyelinating diseases (96; 73).
+In this sense, a greater axonal loss, greater slowing of the intermediate nerve segments, less common temporal dispersion and conduction block, and absent sural sparing can be very useful to differentiate POEMS from chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), with which it is often confused (71).

 Cerebrospinal fluid shows a moderate to marked elevation of protein.
-In 102 patients with POEMS syndrome, 97% had elevated cerebrospinal fluid protein (greater than 50 mg/dL), and 30% had levels greater than 200 mg/dL (69).
-Similar results were later noted in 109 patients (85).
+In 102 patients with POEMS syndrome, 97% had elevated cerebrospinal fluid protein (greater than 50 mg/dL), and 30% had levels greater than 200 mg/dL (78).
+Similar results were noted in another series with 109 patients (97).

 Peripheral nerve biopsies most often show a mixture of axonal degeneration and segmental demyelination.
-Mononuclear cell infiltration is rarely seen, with case reports of a few scattered mononuclear cells in the endoneurium as well as in the perivascular spaces of the endoneurium and epineurium (89; 90).
-Immunoglobulin deposits rarely have been described in the endoneurium that have corresponded to the monoclonal antibody in the serum (40; 01).
+Mononuclear cell infiltration is rarely seen, with case reports of a few scattered mononuclear cells in the endoneurium as well as in the perivascular spaces of the endoneurium and epineurium (102; 103).
+Immunoglobulin deposits rarely have been described in the endoneurium that have corresponded to the monoclonal antibody in the serum (44; 01).
 Amyloid deposition is absent.
-Uncompacted myelin lamellae are highly present in peripheral nerve biopsy specimens of most patients with POEMS syndrome, so their demonstration on a thorough ultrastructural examination can be strongly suggestive of this disease (89; 90).
+Uncompacted myelin lamellae are highly present in peripheral nerve biopsy specimens of most patients with POEMS syndrome, so their demonstration on a thorough ultrastructural examination can be strongly suggestive of this disease (102; 103).
+Also, a greater axonal degeneration and epineurial neovascularization compared to CIDP, which has greater endoneurial inflammation and onion-bulb formation, may help to differentiate between these two commonly confused entities (81).

 Monoclonal plasma cell disorder.
-According to the new criteria for POEMS syndrome, all patients by definition have a clonal plasmaproliferative disorder (19).
-In the Mayo Clinic series, a serum or urine monoclonal (M)-protein was found in 88% of patients--usually of small size (median serum M-spike of 11 g/L), the light chain almost always of lambda type, and the associated heavy chain of IgA or IgG isotype (23).
+According to the new criteria for POEMS syndrome, all patients by definition have a clonal proliferative disorder (19).
+In a previously published Mayo Clinic series, a serum or urine monoclonal (M)-protein was found in 88% of patients, usually of small size (median serum M-spike of 11 g/L), with the light chain being almost always of lambda type and the associated heavy chain of IgA or IgG isotype (24).
 However, IgG kappa chains, IgE, and IgM bands have also been reported.
-In patients without M-protein by immunofixation, clonality can be demonstrated by immunohistochemical staining of bone marrow or sclerotic bone lesions, although bone marrow plasma cell population is usually 10% or less (23).
+In patients without M-protein by immunofixation, clonality can be demonstrated by immunohistochemical staining of bone marrow or sclerotic bone lesions, although bone marrow plasma cell population is usually 10% or less (24).
 Dao and colleagues studied the bone marrow histopathology in pretreatment samples from 67 patients with POEMS syndrome (16).
 Based on their findings, the constellation of monotypic (lambda-restricted) plasma cells, lymphoid aggregates rimmed by plasma cells, and megakaryocyte hyperplasia is considered highly suggestive of this diagnosis, especially in the proper clinical context.
+In those patients without clonal plasma cells on their bone marrow biopsy, histologic evaluation of a bone lesion should be considered.

-Less frequently, POEMS syndrome can be associated with multiple myeloma (usually the osteosclerotic type), plasmacytoma, Waldenström macroglobulinemia, or lymphoproliferative disorders (69; 48).
-Castleman disease is also clearly associated with POEMS syndrome (11% to 30% of cases), although the nature of the correlation is not well understood (23).
+Less frequently, POEMS syndrome can be associated with multiple myeloma (usually the osteosclerotic type), plasmacytoma, Waldenström macroglobulinemia, or lymphoproliferative disorders (78; 57).
+Castleman disease is also clearly associated with POEMS syndrome (11% to 30% of cases) as previously described, although the nature of the correlation is not well understood (22).

 Osteosclerotic bone lesions.
-Bone lesions have been described in 50% to 96% of patients with POEMS syndrome as either purely sclerotic or mixed sclerotic and lytic on radiographic bone surveys (85; 69; 23).
-In a retrospective study, CT assessment demonstrated a high sensitivity in identifying sclerotic lesions (35).
+Bone lesions have been described in 50% to 96% of patients with POEMS syndrome as either purely sclerotic or mixed sclerotic and lytic on radiographic bone surveys (97; 78; 24).
+In a retrospective study, computed tomography (CT) assessment demonstrated a high sensitivity in identifying sclerotic lesions (38).
 In this study, skeletal survey had a false negative rate of 36%, whereas CT showed at least one lesion in all evaluated patients, the most common pattern being multiple small lesions of less than 1 cm; CT also proved to be useful in the response evaluation.
-Larger lesions had lytic centers with sclerotic margins and used to be 18F-FDG avid by PET.
-Although only able to detect metabolic active bone lesions, PET has shown to contribute to the diagnosis, evaluation, and monitoring response to treatment in patients with high baseline FDG uptake (02; 82; 35).
-Finally, a case of POEMS syndrome with destructive polyarthritis and multicentric Castleman disease has been described (10).
+Larger lesions had lytic centers with sclerotic margins and used to be 18F- fluorodeoxyglucose (FDG) avid by positron emission tomography (PET).
+Although only able to detect metabolic active bone lesions, PET has shown to contribute to the diagnosis, evaluation, and monitoring response to treatment in patients with high baseline FDG uptake (02; 93; 38).
+Finally, a case of POEMS syndrome with destructive polyarthritis and multicentric Castleman disease has been described (11).

 Hematologic manifestations.
-Polycythemia and mainly thrombocytosis are common findings in POEMS syndrome (23).
-Anemia is unfrequent (hemoglobin lower than 110 g/L in fewer than 5% of patients), and none of the patients in the Mayo Clinic series progressed to overt multiple myeloma (23).
-There is a well-acknowledged prothrombotic state.
+Polycythemia and mainly thrombocytosis are common findings in POEMS syndrome (24).
+In this sense, megakaryocyte hyperplasia and megakaryocyte clustering were found in the bone marrow biopsy of 54% and 93% patients, in the absence of JAK2V617F mutation (16).
+Anemia is infrequent (hemoglobin lower than 110 g/L in fewer than 5% of patients), and none of the patients in the Mayo Clinic series progressed to overt multiple myeloma (24).
+There is a well-acknowledged prothrombotic state as previously discussed (see vascular manifestations).

 A 43-year-old woman without relevant past medical history complained of paresthesia and neuropathic pain in her legs under her knees leading to progressive difficulty in walking over the previous 6 months.